 Identifying potential students that may need support

 Many pupils benefit from one-to-one lessons provided by our team of specialist teachers, who liaise closely with the pupil's classroom teachers.
 These lessons are bespoke and multisensory; they are aimed at giving the pupil the opportunity to revisit the specific foundational Mathematics and Literacy that they have missed when they were younger.
-Support lessons are also an effective way to assess and monitor a student who is struggling, but overall it is a very effective way to boost the pupil's self esteem and open them up to learning.
+Support lessons are also an effective way to assess and monitor a student and, importantly, a very effective way to boost the pupil's self esteem and open them up to learning.

 For further information on any of the above, please contact: